ansys/pyansys-geometry/README.rst

 How to install
 --------------

-At least three installation modes are provided: user, developer and offline.
+Three installation modes are provided: user, developer and offline.

 For users
 ^^^^^^^^^